mebdivio/CDdemo/README.md

-# CDdemo - External repository for Continuous deployment with Github Actions on Divio
+# CDdemo - External repository for Divio Continuous deployment with Github Actions

 Setting up a deployment service environment for continuous deployment using Github Actions.